LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part2.md

 The token is linked to a file, but I've chosen not to store the file data in it.
 It only stores the file name.
 The file data is loaded each time it is needed.
-This requires knowning the directory where the file resides but I've chosen not to store it.
+This requires knowing the directory where the file resides but I've chosen not to store it.
 It therefore needs to be passed to the `Print()` and `Verify()` functions.